Azure/iot-hub-device-update/docs/setting-up-the-agent.md

 2. Configure the IoT Identity Service by following the instructions in [Configuring the Azure IoT Identity Service](https://azure.github.io/iot-identity-service/configuration.html).

 3. Finally install the Device Update agent.
-We provide sample images in [Assets here](https://github.com/Azure/iot-hub-device-update/releases), the swUpdate file is the base image that you can flash onto a Raspberry Pi B3+ board, and the .gz file is the update you would import through Device Update for IoT Hub.
-See example of [how to flash the image to your IoT Hub device](./device-update-raspberry-pi.md#flash-an-sd-card-with-the-image).

 4. After you've installed the device update agent, you will need to edit the configuration file for Device Update by running the command below.